Updated: Apr 11, 2022

 Little high school and college Rachel Ann liked to dance.
 A lot.

 I danced in theatre class between assignments to “Moving Clocks Run Slow” by We Were Promised Jetpacks.
 I danced in the car to “Sprawl II” by Arcade Fire.
 I danced on the roof of my university to “While You Wait for the Others” by Grizzly Bear.
 If I found a deliciously vacant, large conference room, “Fineshrine” by Purity Ring.
 I even danced in bed (“Sycamore” by Songs of Water).

-This profound—and sometimes inconvenient—love of dancing naturally spilled into my devotional life.
+This profound—and sometimes inconvenient—love of dancing naturally spilled into my spiritual life.
 It was no unlikely thing to see my little unshowered, soft-butch self gettin’ down to “Heartbeat” by Bellarive in the back of a worship service.
 Fortunately, I always found myself in spiritual communities that were welcoming of such behavior, but usually I was: https://www.youtube.com/watch?v=FG1NrQYXjLU.